-Weston Aluminium operates an aluminium recycling and refining facility at Mitchell Avenue Kurri Kurri, NSW, traditionally recycling aluminium dross and aluminium scrap to produce aluminium sow, ingot and deoxidant puck.
+Weston Aluminium (WA) operates a resource recovery and hazardous waste management facility at Mitchell Avenue Kurri Kurri, NSW, traditionally recycling aluminium dross and aluminium scrap to produce aluminium sow, ingot and deoxidant puck.
 Spent Potlining wastes, derived from the primary aluminium sector, are also detoxified and beneficiated for various reuse opportunities in the construction products manufacturing industry.
 The facility has the capacity to process up to a combined 40,000 t/yr of dross and SPL, and up to 35,000 t/yr of scrap.

-As part of business diversification activities, and in response to earlier Trial successes, WA attained Regulatory Approvals to thermally process quantities of Pharmaceutical and Illicit Drug wastes in existing rotary furnaces, and to construct and operate an independent Medical and Other Waste Thermal Processing Facility (TPF) as a brownfield development at its Kurri Kurri facility.
+As part of business diversification activities, and in response to earlier Trial successes, WA attained Regulatory Approvals to thermally process quantities of Pharmaceutical and Illicit Drug wastes in existing rotary furnaces, and to construct and operate an independent Medical and Other Waste Thermal Processing Facility (TPF) as a brownfield development at its Kurri Kurri facility (up to 8,000 tpa).